 6 Ways to Build Brand Loyalty

-In today's tech world, potential customers may scour many websites to research a service they're thinking of using before making an actual purchase.
+In today's tech world, potential customers often scour multiple websites to research a service they're considering before making a purchase.
 Then they continue to conduct research even after making a purchase, resulting in fewer and fewer customers remaining loyal to one specific brand.

 Why Loyal Customers Are the Most Profitable

 Repeat customers cost less to market to, spend more, and buy more frequently.
-Yet, only 27% of initial sales turn into second sales of a product or service.
-Therefore, it would seem obvious that companies need to invest in building brand loyalty to improve the perception of their brand among current and potential customers.
+Yet, only 27% of initial sales result in a second sale of a product or service.
+Therefore, it would seem evident that companies need to invest in building brand loyalty to improve the perception of their brand among current and potential customers.

 For example, a potential consumer may not remember the brand name of a service they looked into long ago.
-So brand marketing needs to be done in the right way so that members of a target audience can subconsciously connect with your brand when they see any of its brand elements (i.e., logo) and revisit your site.
+Therefore, brand marketing must be executed effectively so that members of the target audience can subconsciously connect with your brand when they encounter any of its brand elements (e.g., logo) and revisit your site.

 Here are six tips to help turn your casual target audience member into an entrenched fan who knows your brand name by heart, remembers your brand personality, logo, and what you're all about, and keeps coming back for more.